leobudima/elogii-blog/content/how-to-measure-delivery-performance.md

 To improve the processes, you’ll first need to evaluate the current performance.
 This means calculating [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/).

-Measuring **Key Performance Indicators (KPIs)** in delivery gives you inisght into the state of your operations based on data.
+Measuring **Key Performance Indicators (KPIs)** in delivery gives you insight into the state of your operations based on data.

 Evaluating and regularly tracking KPIs also paints an accurate picture of the strengths and weaknesses of your delivery.